 Contractor: McMillan & Alling

 Description: The building faces south and is a two story red colored brick and stone structure.
-The building is located on spious landscaped grounds to the west of the courthouse.
+The building is located on sapious landscaped grounds in the center of Milledgeville to the west of the courthouse.
 The south front has a large portico with four white colored columns rising to a decorated pediment with circular window.
 The central section of the building projects from the main building and a wide cornice runs below the flat roof line.
 On the center of the roof is a high square white colored cupola rising to a clock and steep roof with small platform at the top.
-The building was remodeled in 1937 and 1965 and is located across from the new courthouse.
+The building was remodeled in 1937 and 1965.
 The building presently stands vacant.

 Old State Capitol – Milledgeville